The History Of Greenland: From Prehistory To The Viking Age And Beyond

 At the round of the 18th century, when the Kingdom of Denmark pursued a strengthened colonial policy, a series of expeditions were sent to Greenland aiming at reviving Christianity among the descendants of the presumed Norse colonists who might have defected to Paganism.

 When the missionary Christian priests landed on Greenlandic soil they had discovered the fact that there were no descendants of the former Norse Greenlanders.
-Instead, they started to baptize the Inuit Greenlanders.
+Instead, they started to baptise the Inuit Greenlanders.
 Subsequently, Danish, and Norwegian authorities developed trading colonies throughout the eastern and western coasts of the island, also imposing a trade monopoly and other colonial privileges on the recently claimed area.

 Documentation sources and external links: